Flipper shaft end play spacing gauge

 You bet it is !
 This is one of the most important tools required to adjust flippers.
 This small plastic thing will make sure Williams flippers 'feel' right to the pinball player !

 Every time you work on the flippers, you slide the prongs of the tool around the shaft of the flipper bat.
 It goes in between the nylon flipper bushing and metal flipper crank assembly.
 There should be just enough space so the spacing gauge can move free around, without excessive looseness or binding.
+Tighten the metal screw of the metal flipper crank, and finally remove the plastic tool.

 Using this simple tool everyone who adjusts the flippers is able to set them correct.
 Too many people just don't know how to properly adjust flippers.
 Overtighten them and they loose power or feel sluggish.
 Too sloppy flippers also don't feel right to a pinball player.